 - Operating a motor vehicle under the influence of a controlled substance.

 - Using a motor vehicle to commit a felony (not a traffic offense).

 - Causing a fatality through negligent operation of a CMV.

-- Driving a CMV when as a result of prior violations committed while operating a CMV, the driver’s license is revoked, suspended, disqualified, canceled, denied, barred, or withdrawn.
+- Driving a CMV when as a result of prior violations committed while operating a CMV, the driver's license is revoked, suspended, disqualified, cancelled, denied, barred, or withdrawn.

-If convicted of a Major violation in a private passenger vehicle or in a CMV, your CDL will be disqualified for one year for the first offense.
-Your CDL will be disqualified for three years if the first Major violation occurs while operating a CMV that is placarded for hazardous materials.
-If convicted of a second Major violation in a private passenger vehicle or in a CMV, your CDL will be disqualified for life.
-Additionally, your CDL will be disqualified for life if convicted of using a CMV to commit a felony involving controlled substances.SERIOUS TRAFFIC VIOLATIONS
+If convicted of a major violation in a private passenger vehicle or in a CMV, your CDL will be disqualified for one year for the first offense or three years if carrying hazardous materials.
+If convicted of a second major violation in a private vehicle or in a CMV, your CDL will be disqualified for life.

 - Excessive speeding (15 mph or more above the posted limit).